 - Working materials (e.g. specialist literature or stationery)

 - Travel expenses

 Some employers send their employees to training courses.
 They often pay a tax-free employer's allowance or cover the costs entirely.

 In your tax return, you can only declare the costs that you have paid yourself.
 If your employer has paid part of the costs, you must deduct this subsidy from the total costs of the training.

 Proof of costs through receipts

-Receipts and vouchers for the costs incurred do not have to be sent with the tax return.
+Receipts for the costs incurred do not have to be sent with the tax return.
 Only if the tax office has queries and requests the receipts should you submit them.

 In case of doubt, have your employer issue a three-liner stating that your further education was necessary for your profession.
 This way you are on the safe side if the tax office has questions about your training costs.

 How do I enter a professional training in the Taxfix app?